Ross School (East Hampton, New York)

-Ross School is a private K-12 school located on 63 acres in the Town of East Hampton, on Long Island, New York, United States.
+Ross School is a private Nursery-Grade12 school located on two campuses on Long Island, New York, United States—a 63 acre Upper School campus for Grades 6-12 in the Town of East Hampton, and a Lower School campus for N-Grade 5 in the hamlet of Bridgehampton.
 Named after her late husband Steven J. Ross, the school was founded in 1991 by Courtney Sale Ross as a girls-only day school for their daughter Nicole and several of her friends.
-The original pre-nursery, nursery, and pre-kindergarten programs were discontinued in September 2020.
+The original pre-nursery program was discontinued in September 2020.
 Ross School transitioned to a co-ed boarding school in 2002 after its founder discontinued private funding.
-Students in grades 6-12 may board five days per week or full-time.
+Students in grades 7-12 may board five days per week or full-time.
 The school has supplemented its budget by catering breakfast and lunch from its café to the Bridgehampton School and offering culinary arts and landscaping classes to East Hampton High School students.

 A majority of the student body is international, with the highest-represented nations including Brazil, China, Japan, and Mexico.
-Head of School Bill O'Hearn has served in similar positions at the Beijing City International School in China and the Aga Khan Academy in Mombasa, Kenya.

-In 2020, former Ross School student Hayden Soloviev and his father Stefan Soloviev filed a $10 million lawsuit against the school alleging that the student was subject to bullying, harassment, and threats by Ross School faculty.